lexbor/docs/source/articles/part-2-css.md

 Hello, everyone!

 We continue our series on developing a browser engine.
 Better late than never!
-Despite the long break, I’ll update you on the lexbor project and its current status at the end of this article.
+Despite the long break, I'll update you on the lexbor project and its current status at the end of this article.

 In this article, we'll explore the specifics of parsing Cascading Style Sheets